hjohannsen/mysql-to-postgres-migration-with-pgloader/README.md

 #### From Template

-This project contains a PGLoader configuration template at `src/templates/cfg.load`.
+This project contains a PGLoader configuration template [cfg.load][src-cfg-template].

 That template has the following placeholders, which can _mostly_ be passed as [environment variables or per INI file][pgloader-github-templating] (:warning: except one):
 * `ACROLINX_MYSQL_PG__SRC_USER`: MySQL user